huggingface/candle/README.md

 In order to use **CUDA** add `--features cuda` to the example command line.
 If you have cuDNN installed, use `--features cudnn` for even more speedups.

+For an **AMD GPU** add `--features rocm` instead.
+This needs a ROCm 6.2+ installation with `hipcc` on `PATH` and `clang-offload-bundler` under `$ROCM_PATH` (default `/opt/rocm`).
+The kernels are the same `candle-kernels` sources the CUDA backend uses; they are compiled by `hipcc` at runtime on first use and cached under `~/.cache/candle-rocm`, so the first run of a given architecture pays a one-off compile (a few seconds per module, about 70 s for the quantized module) and later runs load from the cache.
+If MIOpen is installed, `--features miopen` swaps convolutions onto it, the way `cudnn` layers over `cuda`.

 There are also some wasm examples for whisper and [llama2.c](https://github.com/karpathy/llama2.c).
 You can either build them with `trunk` or try them online: